-- Thematic balance, addressing the social, environmental and economic pillars of sustainable development - Institutional and leadership continuity (OPs may be re-elected for another term, up to 2 consecutive terms).
+- Thematic balance, addressing the social, environmental and economic pillars of sustainable development - Institutional and leadership continuity o OPs may be re-elected for another term, up to 2 consecutive terms.
+An OP may be re-elected after 2 terms if they take a break for at least 1 term.